HajimeK/machine-learning/projects/capstone/report/capstone.md

 This is based on a hearing from an interview myself conducted that the failure rate prevented by regular maintenance is about 60% by experience.
 It is worth considering the devided model in this project, if failure prediction is more than 60% Accuracy.

-ただ、モデルの精度は極力高められることが望ましい。
-採用するべきデータ前処理ならびにXGBoostモデルのハイパーパラメータのベンチマークとして、RandomForestモデルと比較して評価する。
+However, it is desirable that the accuracy of the model be increased as much as possible.
+It is evaluated as data preprocessing to be adopted and benchmark of hyper parameter of XGBoost model compared with Random Forest model.

-Random Forest uses a set of decision trees, and each tree represents some decision path to 'income' class, from features.
-Subset of features like 'capital-gain', 'education-num', 'age' and etc are used in each tree.
+Random Forest uses a set of decision trees, and each tree represents some decision path to the positive class, from features.
+Subset of features are used in each tree.
 The features picked up are different amond trees.
 These features are used in the list of questions as a branch in the tree to reach from the ground to leaves(=income).

 Usually, a single tree is not strong enough to be used in practice.
 To overcome this, Random Forest uses a lot of decision trees which are slightly differentn with each other.
 When we get a new answer from those trees, we take the majority vote of among the trees to get a final result.
 Compared to employing a single tree, you can reduce the proportion of incorrect results.
 By default, a Random Forest will use the sqaure root of the number of features as the maximum features that it will look on any given branch.
-In our case we have total 103 features, so each decision will be the best of the 10(approximate) randomly selected features available.
+In our case we have total 171 features, so each decision will be the best of the 5(approximate) randomly selected features available.

-    Best ROC-AUC: 0.9890
-    accuracy score : 0.9896875
-    R-squared, coefficient of determination : 0.549
-                  precision    recall  f1-score   support

-               0       0.99      1.00      0.99     15625
-               1       0.85      0.68      0.76       375

-       micro avg       0.99      0.99      0.99     16000
-       macro avg       0.92      0.84      0.88     16000
-    weighted avg       0.99      0.99      0.99     16000

-    [[15579    46]
-     [  119   256]]

-    /opt/anaconda3/lib/python3.6/site-packages/sklearn/linear_model/logistic.py:758: ConvergenceWarning: lbfgs failed to converge.
-Increase the number of iterations.
-      "of iterations.", ConvergenceWarning)

 #### Random Forest Classifier